 disableDebugPatches option is specified on the startup script command line.

-The WLST commands summarized in Table 18-1 allow you to list, activate, and deactivate dynamic debug patches.
+WLDF provides a set of WLST commands you can use to list, activate, and deactivate dynamic debug patches.

 Table 18-1 WLST Commands Used With Debug Patches